ntop/n2n/doc/Crypto.md

 ### Pearson Block Hashing

 For general purpose hashing, n2n employs [Pearson Block Hashing](https://github.com/Logan007/pearsonB) as it offers variable hash sizes and is said not to be too "collidy".
-However, this is not a cryptographically secure hashing function which by the way is not required here: The hashing is never applied in a way that the hash value shall publically prove the knowledge of a secret without showing the secret itself.
+However, this is not a cryptographically secure hashing function which by the way is not required here: The hashing is never applied in a way that the hash value shall publicly prove the knowledge of a secret without showing the secret itself.

 _Pearson hashing is tweakable by using your own block-sized permutation._ Here, we use a three-round xor-rotate-multiply permutation scheme on 64-bit wide integer numbers with constants discovered by [David Stafford](http://zimbry.blogspot.com/2011/09/better-bit-mixing-improving-on.html) (`mix13`, permission obtained via eMail) which, meanwhile, is better known as part of `splitmix64()`.